|

 ![]() CAD-Line dialog > SOLIDWORKS tab |

-STEP 1: Click the Read WAIT until the: •SolidWorks® Part/Assembly (read-only) shows in box •SolidWorks Configuration (read-only) shows in box •Model Status (read-only) shows in box
+STEP 1: Click the Read WAIT until a: •SolidWorks® Part/Assembly name (read-only) shows in box •SolidWorks Configuration (read-only) shows in box •SolidWorks Coordinate System shows in box •Model Status (read-only) shows in box

-STEP 2: If there is more than one Coordinate-System, select a SolidWorks Coordinate-System STEP 3: Click the Import Wait - a large model can take time to import.
-Optional Buttons( Button Button Button CAD-Solid File Quality
+STEP 2: If there is more than one Coordinate-System, select a Coordinate-System STEP 3: Click the Import Wait - a large model will take more time to import.
+When the model is in MechDesigner, we show the Solids in Mechanism-Editors.

 |